Commissioners fail test of leadership

 On Tuesday, Jackson County Administrator Danny Jordan asked the Board of Commissioners to issue a public announcement supporting mask-wearing, social distancing and hand-washing.
 On Thursday, Jackson County Public Health reported 123 new cases of COVID-19.

-Bob Strosser agreed to the message, and Rick Dyer requested more vague wording to say he supports the directives that county officials suggest to slow the spread of COVID-19 — which include wearing masks, distancing and hand-washing.
-Colleen Roberts refused.
+Colleen Roberts refused, and Rick Dyer requested more vague wording to say he supports the directives that county officials suggest to slow the spread of COVID-19 — which include wearing masks, distancing and hand-washing.

-It is difficult to express in a polite way how ignorant and counterproductive Roberts’ objections are, but we’ll try.
+It is difficult to express in a polite way how ignorant and counterproductive Roberts’ and Dyer’s objections are, but we’ll try.

 Jordan explained to the commissioners in a work session that local hospitals are now threatened with being overwhelmed by COVID cases.
 Jackson and Josephine county combined have 57 adult intensive care beds.
 On Tuesday, 41 were occupied.